-We are proud to be able to tell you where your dollars go, how they are used and who they serve.
-We can do this because our recipients sign a contract with Tomorrow’s Hope saying they will supply quarterly reports to us detailing this exact information.
-It is important to us that our recipients are accounable to us so we can be accountable to you as a supporter.
-Our Annual Reports show an average of 65% of each dollar raised has gone to our recipients.
+We are proud to be able to tell you where your dollars go, how they are used, and who they serve.
+We can do this because our recipients sign a contract.
+Part of that contract is supplying annual reports that detail where our funds are being used.
+Because it’s important to us that we are accountable to you, it’s important to us that our recipients are accountable to us.
+Annual reports show an average of 65% of each dollar raised has gone directly to one of our grant recipients.

 An Economic Multiplier is achieved because Tomorrow’s Hope keeps its dollars local.
 In Southeastern Wisconsin, every $1 distributed creates $1.62 in economic benefit, according to the University of Wisconsin Extension Office.

 Find out more about the organizations, programs and communities that benefit from the funds granted by Tomorrow’s Hope by viewing individual grant recipient pages.

 The Alzheimer’s Association – Southeastern Wisconsin Chapter serves a diverse 11-county region, where an estimated 50,000 people are affected by Alzheimer’s disease.
 There are three chapters in the state of Wisconsin.

 To eliminate Alzheimer’s disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.

 The American Family Children’s Hospital is a beautiful, world-class children’s medical and surgical center with a pediatric intensive careunit, a widely recognized transplant surgery program, a children’s cancer center and a family-friendly atmosphere.

 Named a Best Children’s Hospital in seven specialties by U.S. News & World Report, this modern, yet comforting facility offers patients and families access to cutting-edge treatments in a very soothing environment optimal for healing.

 If you are interested in learning more, email firstname.lastname@example.org.